Updated January 2023

 You can finish a plumber foundation program in just 36 weeks.
 After training, you'll be qualified to pursue an apprenticeship, where you will earn money while continuing to build your skills.

-Once you complete your apprenticeship, the Ontario College of Trades will issue you a Certificate of Qualification (C of Q), and you can take the exam to become a certified, registered journeyperson.
+Once you complete your apprenticeship, Skilled Trades Ontario will issue you a Certificate of Qualification (C of Q) and you can take the exam to become a certified, registered journeyperson.

 3. Positive Career Outlook for Plumbers in Ontario